diwis/BUFET/README.md

 </ol></p>

 <h2>1.
 Introduction</h2>
-<p>BUFET is a free software designed to speed up the unbiased miRNA enrichment analysis algorithm as described by Bleazard et al. in <a href="http://bioinformatics.oxfordjournals.org/content/31/10/1592" target="_blank">in their paper</a>.</p>
+<p>BUFET is an open-source software under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPL v.3 licence</a>, designed to speed up the unbiased miRNA enrichment analysis algorithm as described by Bleazard et al. in <a href="http://bioinformatics.oxfordjournals.org/content/31/10/1592" target="_blank">in their paper</a>.</p>
 <p>The BUFET algorithm generates an empirical distribution of genes targeted by miRNA and calculates p-values for related biological processes.
 Benjamini-Hochberg FDR correction produces a '*' or '**' for significance at 0.05 FDR and 0.01 FDR respectively.</p>

 <h2>2.
 Compiling BUFET</h2>